aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.charts/errorbar/amount/_index.md

 ---
 title: Amount
 second_title: Aspose.Cells for .NET API Reference
 description: Represents amount of error bar.
-The amount must be greater than or equal to zero.
+The amount must be greater than and equal to zero.
 type: docs
+weight: 10
 url: /net/aspose.cells.charts/errorbar/amount/
 ---
 ## ErrorBar.Amount property

 Represents amount of error bar.
-The amount must be greater than or equal to zero.
+The amount must be greater than and equal to zero.

 ```csharp
 public double Amount { get; set; }